 - Create a benchmark in order to compare learner progress.

 Interspersing these question types throughout your lecture, training or presentation provides a richer experience for your learners no matter the setting.
-See how it works for yourself by signing up for a free 30-day TurningPoint trial.
+Contact us today to see how it works for yourself.

 Definitions and examples taken from the Following sources:

 (2009).
 2009 Health care for America survey.
 Retrieved from http://www.aflcio.org/issues/healthcare/survey/index_survey.cfm